‘Really terrifying’: Woman injured on Florida State Fair ride

 TAMPA, Fla.
-(WFLA) – Early Sunday afternoon, Eve Brock said something went horribly wrong after she got on a ride at the Florida State Fair with her boyfriend’s 9-year-old son.
+(WFLA) – Something went horribly wrong after Eve Brock got on a ride at the Florida State Fair with her boyfriend’s 9-year-old son.

-“It kind of goes side to side and then spinning while it’s doing that,” Brock said, describing the “Spin Out” ride on the State Fair’s Midway.
+“It kind of goes side to side and then spinning (at the same time)” Brock said, describing the “Spin Out” ride on the State Fair’s Midway.

-Brock said she feared for the worst when the centerpiece of the ride decorated with light bulbs became partially detached.
+Brock said she feared for the worst Sunday afternoon when the centerpiece of the ride decorated with light bulbs became partially detached.

-Brock said only two other children were on the ride in addition to her and her boyfriend’s son.
+Brock said only two other children were on the ride besides her and her boyfriend’s son.

-She said she started yelling to shut down the ride but it wasn’t until they started “hearing the bulbs hit the metal floor of the ride” that “everybody was like ‘what the heck is happening?’”
+She said she started yelling to shut down the ride, but it wasn’t until they started “hearing the (light) bulbs hit the metal floor of the ride” that “everybody was like ‘what the heck is happening?’”

-Brock recalled seeing her boyfriend’s six-year-old daughter while she waited nearly 20 minutes to get off the ride with her two sprained ankles.
+Brock recalled looking down and seeing her boyfriend’s 6-year-old daughter while she waited nearly 20 minutes to get off the ride with two sprained ankles.

 “The ride operator followed proper safety protocol and brought the ride down safely to its resting position,” said Frank Zaitshik, Wade Show Owner & Midway Manager for the Florida State Fair.
 “EMS was onsite, one person was evaluated and to our knowledge, there was no further treatment needed.
 Wagner Consultant Group, our third-party Ride Inspection Team, along with the Florida Department of Agriculture and Consumer Services, reinspected the ride and found it to be safe to return to operation.”